-English at Buglawton Primary School is taught discretely in English lessons, guided reading and phonics and spelling lessons.
+English at Buglawton Primary School is taught discretely in English lessons, guided reading, phonics and spelling lessons.
 English skills are also further developed within the wider curriculum.
 Through being taught to write and speak fluently, pupils learn to communicate their ideas and emotions to others; through their reading and listening, others can communicate with them.
 Through reading in particular, pupils have a chance to develop culturally.
 Literature, especially, plays a key role in such development hence through our reading scheme and key texts, rich vocabulary is introduced.

 Speaking and Listening